mateuszmacheta/mateuszmacheta.github.io/_posts/2023-2-6-REST-API-Public-Websites.md

 ## UiPath Approach
-Now let's demontrate how to use API approach in UiPath.
-First we're going to create new blank process with VBNet as expression languate.
+Now let's demonstrate how to use API approach in UiPath.
+First we're going to create new blank process with VBNet as expression language.
 We're gonna add new library by pressing Manage Packages or CTRL + P. Search for `UiPath.WebAPI.Activities`, press Install and Save.
 Then add `HTTP Request` as a first activity, `HTTP Request Wizard` window will open, close it by clicking OK for now.
 Before we fill in required properties let's add `in_EAN` as input argument for Main workflow and add `"4260182767924"` as default value.
-Let's add variale called `URL` and set default value to `https://www.camping-kaufhaus.com/search?sSearch=`.
+Let's add variable called `URL` and set default value to `https://www.camping-kaufhaus.com/search?sSearch=`.
 Now let's go back to our `HTTP Request` activity and set following properties in Properties tab:
 - `Request URL` as `URL + in_EAN`
 - `Response Content` - hit CTRL + K and type `responseContent` as new variable name
 - `Resopnse Status` - hit CTRL + K and type `responseStatus` as new variable name